Phylogenetic tree

+Phylogenetic trees may be rooted or unrooted.
 In a rooted phylogenetic tree, each node with descendants represents the inferred most recent common ancestor of those descendants, and the edge lengths in some trees may be interpreted as time estimates.
 Each node is called a taxonomic unit.
 Internal nodes are generally called hypothetical taxonomic units, as they cannot be directly observed.
 Trees are useful in fields of biology such as bioinformatics, systematics, and phylogenetics.
 Unrooted trees illustrate only the relatedness of the leaf nodes and do not require the ancestral root to be known or inferred.

 History

 The idea of a tree of life arose from ancient notions of a ladder-like progression from lower into higher forms of life (such as in the Great Chain of Being).
 Early representations of "branching" phylogenetic trees include a "paleontological chart" showing the geological relationships among plants and animals in the book Elementary Geology, by Edward Hitchcock (first edition: 1840).

 Charles Darwin featured a diagrammatic evolutionary "tree" in his 1859 book On the Origin of Species.
 Over a century later, evolutionary biologists still use tree diagrams to depict evolution because such diagrams effectively convey the concept that speciation occurs through the adaptive and semirandom splitting of lineages.